MrZloHex/dc-ups-2ch/README.md

 ---

 ## Why this exists

-A rural Wi-Fi router + fibre ONT combo needs to stay online during frequent short mains outages.
-Off-the-shelf DC-UPS boards do the raw switching but give you zero visibility: no notification when the mains dies, no way to power-cycle just the ONT when your provider's WAN glitches, no low-battery protection you can actually tune.

 This project keeps the hardware boring (all modules you can buy on any marketplace) and puts the intelligence in the ESP32 firmware: